sn00k13/Loadrunner-Logistics-API/README.md

 ---

-## GetBumpa Logistics API – Integration & Onboarding Guide
+## LoadRunner Logistics API – Integration & Onboarding Guide

-Welcome to the GetBumpa Logistics API!
+Welcome to the LoadRunner Logistics API!
 This guide will walk you through the full order and tracking flow, including delivery fee estimation, order creation, and tracking updates.

 ---